 events, been on the committee to help with a-thousand-and-one little and

-technical matters, etc, and even invented new dances, ie the widely popular
+and even invented new dances, ie our widely popular signature dance

-"Harmony Waltz" was created by our very own Mr Ron Prescott and our signature
+the "Harmonie Waltz" was created by our very own Mr Ron Prescott,

 Much outstanding and sustained effort by early members is